 The representation of delta values uses a mix of long types (“words”) and short types.
 If the LONG_WORDS flag is set, deltas are represented using a mix of int32 and int16 values.
-This representation is only used for deltas that are to be applied to data items of Fixed or 32-bit integer types.
 If the flag is not set, deltas are presented using a mix of int16 and int8 values.
 See the description of the DeltaSet record below for additional details.

 The count value indicated by WORD_DELTA_COUNT_MASK is a count of the number of deltas that use the long (“word”) representation, and shall be less than or equal to regionIndexCount.